pinkpong111/Resolution-Based-Information-Theory/README.md

 Resolution is **not** computational power, parameter count, or processing speed.
 It is the structural capacity to maintain distinction between competing vectors — a property that grows through experience and calibrated absorption.

 *Operationalization.* In this work, "resolution" is treated as a latent capacity that manifests through performance on fixed discrimination tasks under controlled input regimes.
 The resolution-proxy rho is one instantiation of this idea, defined for a chosen discrimination protocol with explicit Type I/II errors.
 Resolution as a concept is broader than any single instantiation.

+*Scope.* Resolution is treated here as a system-level coordination capacity — the ability to maintain structural differentiation under load.
+It is not a universal measure of intelligence or performance.
+A layer may have high resolution for one discrimination task and low resolution for another; resolution is always defined relative to a specific vector space and evaluation window, not as a global property of the system.

 Resolution has three tiers: